Hiawatha Lake

 Hennepin County, MinnesotaEutrophic

 Eutrophic conditions are the baseline here: clarity drops noticeably in late summer, and dissolved oxygen near the bottom can become a concern.
 A maximum depth of 33 ft puts Hiawatha Lake in the middle of Minnesota's depth distribution.
 At 53 acres, Hiawatha Lake sits below the Minnesota median: a small water where shoreline activity has an outsized effect on water quality.
-Hiawatha Lake ranks 75 of 95 in Hennepin County — at the lower end of the locally monitored distribution.
+Hiawatha Lake ranks 73 of 95 in Hennepin County — at the lower end of the locally monitored distribution.

 Zebra mussels have been documented at Hiawatha Lake, which alters the filter-feeding balance and can paradoxically increase water clarity while disrupting the food web.
-The fishery includes walleye alongside the lake's other 12 documented species — a notable draw for Minnesota anglers.
+The fishery includes walleye among the lake's 12 documented species — a notable draw for Minnesota anglers.
 The lake lacks a documented public access point, so visitor use is limited.
 The lake has a partial ice record — 14 observed ice-outs, centered near Apr 5.
 Monitoring depth is thin here: the LakeGrade rubric is applied to a small number of sample years, and the grade will be revised as more data accumulates.

 Source: EPA Water Quality Portal sampling records, Minnesota DNR LakeFinder, last sampled 2023-10-25.
 Grade methodology: LakeGrade methodology.